nik-dave/Assignment-1/README.md

    - Output the plot results to a file.

 2. **GitHub Repository Setup**:
-   - Fork the provided repository to your GitHub account.
+   - Make the repository to your GitHub account.
    - Ensure your repository is public to allow review of your code.
    - Structure your code with clear, logical organisation and include a `README.md` file documenting:
      - How to set up and run your application.